Gary Smith (footballer, born 1984): Middlesbrough

-Milton Keynes Dons (loan and permanent transfer)
+Milton Keynes Dons

 On 23 March 2004, Smith joined Milton Keynes-based First Division strugglers Wimbledon on loan until the end of the 2003–04 season.
 The following day, he made the first senior appearance of his career as a 37th-minute substitute for Albert Jarrett in a 1–0 defeat to Millwall.
 Smith scored the first senior goal of his career in the following match, with what proved to be a consolation in a 2–1 defeat to Ipswich Town.
 He finished the season with 11 appearances and three goals, but despite suffering relegation to League One, Smith signed a three-year contract with the club (now renamed Milton Keynes Dons) on a free transfer in May 2004.

 Over the course of the 2004–05, 2005–06 and 2006–07 seasons and despite being a popular player, Smith found himself in and out of the team and was out of favour with new manager Martin Allen after the Dons' relegation to League Two in 2006.
 He played no part in the Dons' 2007 Football League play-off campaign, in which the club's hopes of a return to League One were ended in the semi-finals by Shrewsbury Town.
 Smith was released in May 2007, having made 91 appearances and scored 12 goals in just over three seasons for Wimbledon and Milton Keynes Dons.